Lillian Board: 1970 season

 Board ran two-mile races early in the 1970 campaign, partly to build up stamina for the 800 m and partly with the aim of becoming the first athlete to represent Britain at all distances, the 1500 m being the only one missing from her collection.
-After running a solid 4:55.7 on her miling debut, she was selected for an international mile race in Rome on 16 May.
+After running a 4:55.7 on her miling debut, she was selected for an international mile race in Rome on 16 May.
 Here she improved her personal best to 4:44.6, finishing second to a former mile world record holder, Paola Pigni of Italy.
-Her time moved her to No 2 in the UK all-time lists for the women's mile, behind only another former world record holder at the distance, Anne Smith.
+Her time moved her to No 2 in the UK all-time lists for the women's mile, behind former world record holder at the distance, Anne Smith.

 Cancer and early death

 Initial health problems

 Soon after the mile race in Rome, she began to suffer from stomach upsets.
 These were diagnosed as a virus and she was prescribed pills.
 She continued to feel unwell but still managed to contribute a 2:07.0 leg to a 4 × 800 m world record on 13 June in Edinburgh.
 She ran 2:06.8 six days later when winning her 800 m heat at the Women's AAA championships at Crystal Palace, London, despite being doubled up in pain before the race.
 Pale and underweight, she then finished a tired third (2:05.1) in the 800 m final on 20 June.